 Over the years since I got the habit I've usually developed course materials and written 'practical' papers, using one or another form of home-grown literate programming system to drive TeX or LaTeX.
 I always grew my own because I found it easier to do that than to learn other tools and/or adapt to the workflow they imposed on me.

 TexTract is the latest, the last, and the least ad-hoc: it was developed with the assistance of Fr.
 Saul N. Braindrane.
 If you like the idea -- whose essential documentation consists of a couple of pages, then download the jar file from here.
 A few tex resources that can be used with TexTract are here.
+The source of the most recent version is available as a GitHub project.

 2006: Many colleagues at Oxford are concerned that the problems of organisation and underfunding faced by the University should be properly understood and responded to by those whom we have elected to run the University.
 With that in mind we have published a ''blue paper'' in response to what we consider to be the inadequate response of the Governance Working Party.